SamerSiam/Project7-COVID19-World-Tracker/README.md

 ```

     -   chart-container - contains the chart that will be dynamically updated
-    -   stats-container - contains the 4 types of data(confirmed, deaths, recovered, critical) that will be dynamically updated
+    -   stats-container - contains the 4 types of data(confirmed, deaths, recovered, critical) that will be dynamically updated per selected continent
     -   continents-container - contains the continent buttons
     -   countries-container - contains the country (links?) that will be dynamically updated

--   ### JavaScript
+### JavaScript

 ```
 continentsList = []; //list of strings with the names of the continents